Dipteryx alata

 Dipteryx alata is a large, undomesticated, edible nut-bearing tree from dryish tropical lowlands in central South America belonging to the legume family, Fabaceae, from the Dipterygeae tribe in the Faboideae subfamily.
 It is a wild species, widespread across the Cerrado savanna in South America.
+The baru nut seed is a grain legume, growing in popularity in North America as a snack food.

 Vernacular names

-It is known in Spanish as almendro (almond) in Santa Cruz department in southern Bolivia, almendrillo in Pando in northern Bolivia, and shihuahuaco in the Department of Madre de Dios in southern Peru.
-In both these last two regions it shares the same name with Dipteryx micrantha.
-Both tree species are also known as mawi in the Ese Eja language spoken there.
+It is known in Spanish as almendro (almond) in southern Bolivia's Santa Cruz Department, almendrillo in Pando in northern Bolivia, and shihuahuaco in the Department of Madre de Dios in southern Peru.
+In these last two regions, it shares the same name with Dipteryx micrantha.
+Both tree species are also known as mawi in the Ese Ejja language spoken there.

 The common name baru appears to be the most used in Brazilian Portuguese.
 A long list of other names used in Brazil have been recorded; some of these names are barujo, coco-feijão, cumaruna, cumarurana, cumbaru, emburena-brava feijão-coco and imburana-brava.
 A number of names, such as cumaru and pau-cumaru, are shared with the closely related Amazonian D. odorata, the tonka bean or cumaru tree, due to the similarity of the two trees.
 Harri Lorenzi complied most of these names in 1992, culled from the herbarium sheets he had collected, and the names can be traced to specific regions.